Adoption FAQs

 No. Michigan law allows for a birth parent to physically transfer temporary custody directly to the adoptive family if they reside in Michigan and have an approved Preplacement Assessment by a licensed agency.
 The birth parent must be assisted by an attorney or Agency, however, to do this.

-Preplacement assessments, counseling for birth parents, placement and post placement services are offered by Catholic Social Services.
+Preplacement assessments, counseling for birth parents, placement and post placement services are offered by Catholic Charities Washtenaw County.
 The Agency recognizes adoption as a lifelong process that significantly changes and impacts one’s life.
 To that end, we offer counseling, education and support to anyone in the community whose life has been touched by adoption at any point in their lives.

 What is a home study?